pgalonza/Notes/content/_index.md

 draft: false
 # geekdocNav: false
 geekdocAnchor: false
-description: I am Peter Galonza, and this is my note page. Меня зовут Пётр Галонза и здесь я публикую свои заметки.
+description: I am Peter Galonza, and this is my note page.
 ---

 In this repository I publish my work for further evaluation of my skills.